 In accordance with FIN 46R, we have determined that SEI is a variable interest entity for which we are the primary beneficiary.
 As a result, we will include the financial condition and results of operations of SEI in our consolidated financial statements.
-Accordingly, we have deducted the losses attributable to the noncontrolling interest in SEI from our net loss in the consolidated statement of operations and we have also reduced the noncontrolling interest holders' ownership interest in SEI in the consolidated balance sheet by SEI's losses.
-The noncontrolling interest holders' ownership in the consolidated balance sheet by SEI's losses.
+Accordingly, we have deducted the losses attributable to the noncontrolling interest in SEI from our net loss in the consolidated statement of operations and we have also reduced the noncontrolling interest holders' ownership in the consolidated balance sheet by SEI's losses.
 The noncontrolling interest holders' ownership in the consolidated balance sheet was \$0.7 million as of December 31, 2008.
 Prior to 2009, under the old standards, we would not allocate losses to the noncontrolling interest in SEI such that the carrying value of the noncontrolling interest would be reduced below zero.
 However, with the adoption of Statement of Financial Accounting Standards No 160 "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51" or SFAS 160 in fiscal year 2009, we could allocate losses to the noncontrolling interest in SEI such that the noncontrolling interest could have a negative carrying value.
 We expect to see the impact of this new standard to result in a negative carrying value by the end of the first quarter, 2009.
 For the years ended December 31, 2008, 2007 and 2006, the losses attributed to the noncontrolling interest holders were \$12.7 million, \$24.6 million and \$21.7 million, respectively.
-We also reduced the noncontrolling interest holders' ownership interest in SEI in the consolidated balance sheet by: (i) a \$3.0 million structuring fee that we incurred in connection with the closing of the SEI transaction, (ii) a \$2.8 million value assigned to the warrants that were issued to Holdings upon closing, and (iii) a \$4.0 million value assigned to the warrants that were issued to Holdings in June 2006.
+We also reduced the noncontrolling interest holders' ownership interest in SEI in the consolidated balance sheet by: (i) a \$3.0 million structuring fee that we incurred in connection with the closing of the SEI transaction, (ii) a \$2.8 million value assigned to the warrants that were issued to Holdings in June 2006.